 Oh my goodness, how amazing would that be?
 In fact, I’m just going to refer you to points 1 – 4 above.

-Wouldn’t these, in combination, make the most perfect Christmas of all??
+Wouldn’t these, in combination, make the most perfect pre-Christmas break of all??